Crime

 An FBI hostage rescue team entered a Denton County house on Wednesday, April 22, 2026, and saved a woman who had been held there for 25 hours by a man with whom she was in a relationship, police said.
 WFAA-TV

-An FBI hostage rescue team early Wednesday entered a Denton County house and saved a woman who had been held there for 25 hours by a man with whom she was in a relationship, police said.
+An FBI hostage rescue team early Wednesday entered a Denton County house and saved a woman who had been held there for 25 hours by a man with whom she had been in a relationship, police said.

-The man called 911 late Monday and said that he had two female hostages and weapons at the house in Providence Village.
+The man called 911 late Monday and said that he was holding a woman and her daughter hostage and had weapons at the house in Providence Village.
 The man said he would shoot the hostages if officers approached, according to Aubrey police.

-Special agents took the suspect into custody when they rescued the hostage.
-He was arrested on suspicion of aggravated assault with a deadly weapon.
-Police did not release the suspect’s name or age.
+Special agents took Miller, 57, into custody when they rescued the hostage.
+He was arrested on suspicion of aggravated assault with a deadly weapon, unlawful restraint, aggravated kidnapping, violation of a bond/protective order, and burglary of a habitation.

 Officers found a broken window on a side of the house.